 Starting a conversation about driving

 It can be hard to talk about driving with someone who has dementia, as they might see it as their right, and certainly a habit.
-They might see the loss of the ability to drive as a very big loss.
+They might see their inability to drive as a very big loss and a decrease in their independence.

 - Discuss their driving habits, so you can find other transport options to keep them active and socially connected.